Tokumei Kakarichō Tadano Hitoshi

 Tokumei Kakarichō Tadano Hitoshi (特命係長·只野仁) is a Japanese manga series written and illustrated by Kimio Yanagisawa.
-A television drama was aired on TV Asahi in 2003, the official English name of the drama is Hitoshi Tadano, the Extraordinary Undercover Detective.
-A new drama series started airing in 2012 as Detective Anonymous.
+A television drama aired on TV Asahi in 2003, The official English name of the drama is Hitoshi Tadano, the Extraordinary Undercover Detective.
+A new drama series started airing in 2012 under the title Detective Anonymous.

+Plot

+Jin Tadano is an assistant manager at the Denoudo Corporation.
+To his coworkers, he appears ordinary and somewhat inept, but in reality he is a covert operative working under the company chairman, assigned to investigate and resolve corruption and other criminal activity affecting the company and its clients.

+Throughout the series, he maintains his ordinary office persona while carrying out undercover missions involving fraud, kidnapping, murder, and other crimes.
+In the television series, he has a partner, Moriwaki, whereas in the original manga, he works alone.

 Manga volumes

 There are two series: Tokumei Kakarichō Tadano Hitoshi (9 volumes, or tankōbon, published from December 14, 2000 to June 15, 2001) and Shin Tokumei Kakarichō Tadano Hitoshi (20 volumes, published from May 27, 2002 to October 25, 2007).
-They were published by Kadokawa Shoten and Bunkasha, and were serialized in Weekly Gendai, a weekly manga magazine targeting salarymen.
+They were published by Kadokawa Shoten and Bunkasha and were serialized in Weekly Gendai, a weekly manga magazine targeting salarymen.